This post is by author Laura Dennis.

 Ending my memoir, Adopted Reality,* was tricky.
 I wrote several possible conclusions, settled on one that I knew wasn’t perfect, and then published.
 Once I got over my writer’s fatigue and was willing to listen to feedback, I accepted that the first edition ending lacked cohesiveness and emotional impact.

-Whether fiction or memoir, creating an ending that is satisfying for the reader is a must (that is, if we actually want readers to buy our future books)!
+Whether you're figuring out how to write a memoir or a novel, creating an ending that is satisfying for the reader is a must (that is, if we actually want readers to buy our future books)!

 Uncover the Elusive Satisfying Ending